 Sadly, what we normally get is—

-Owner: “WeeEELL, ‘Ol Blaze sometimes bucks when I ask for canter, and rears when I ride him away from the barn, and sometimes, he’ll bite me if I’m not fast enough to feed him, or when I cinch him, and he doesn’t really like the wash rack, or baths, or clippers, or plastic bags,… oh, and I can’t get him to cross the puddle of water to get out on trail.
+“WeeEELL,‘Ol Blaze sometimes bucks when I ask for canter, and rears when I ride him away from the barn, and sometimes, he’ll bite me if I’m not fast enough to feed him, or when I cinch him, and he doesn’t really like the wash rack, or baths, or clippers, or plastic bags… oh, and I can’t get him to cross the puddle of water to get out on trail.
 I haven’t been out on trail in two years because of that.
 Other than that, he’s PERFECT!”

 We also get—

-Trainer: “Suuuure, no problem.
-Want a cherry on top?”
-(Also, muttered under breath or in head because owners tend to take offense at trainer humor.
+“Suuuure, no problem.
+I bet you wanna cherry on top, too, right?”
+(Also, muttered under breath or in head because owners tend to take offence at trainer humor.
 LOL)

 Now mind you, 90 Day Wonders do exist, but that’s just a time frame, not actual work put in.
 The 100 Day Extreme Mustang Makeover competitions prove their existence.
 High ranking competitors of the contest take wild mustangs (not halter broke, uncatchable and basically willing to kill themselves by squeezing through pipe openings between which they cannot possibly fit!) and train them to walk, trot, canter, flying changes, bridleless spins, sliding stops, rear, bow, lay down, have someone stand on their back while laying down while shooting a gun overhead, pull a cart, and all manner of other extreme riding, all in 100 days.

 No, that extra 10 days doesn’t count for the difference.
 It was the fact that those trainers were LIVING in those horse’s stalls for 100 days.